DougieLawson/backlight_dimmer/README.md

 ## Forked by Nathan^2
-+ dims more smoothly and uses xprintidle for detecting idleness
++ Pro: dims more smoothly and uses xprintidle for detecting idleness
-+ systemd timer used to run at boot
++ Pro: systemd timer used to run at boot
-+ Regarding the touch screen, the device disables it after dimming the screen.
++ Pro: Regarding the touch screen, the device disables it after dimming the screen.
 Then, when the user taps on the screen, it brightens the screen and enables the touch screen inputs.
 This way, we avoid propagating the mouse inputs when we can't see the screen. **(which was an issue in the original repo)**

+- Pro: Works on all Linux distros(that support the package requirements).
-- Con/Pro: The program disables energy star mode so that it can pick up touch events throughout the night.(This feature wasn't in the original repo)
+- Pro/Con: The program disables energy star mode so that it can pick up touch events throughout the night.(This feature wasn't in the original repo)
 - Con: A new issue is that when the user drags, xprintidle cannot detect it.

 ## Requirements